HarshitKhandwalia/twiterrr/twitter/DEPLOYMENT.md

 ## Important Notes
 - Static files are automatically collected during build
-- Media files are handled by whitenoise
+- **Media files are stored on a persistent disk** and won't be lost during deployments
 - The app automatically switches between SQLite (local) and PostgreSQL (Render)
+- Media files are served by Django in production (suitable for hobby projects)
 - No Docker required - Render handles the containerization

 ## Troubleshooting